Tamilarasi243/Simple_Menu_Page/README.md

 # Simple_Menu_Page
-Simple menu page using HTML and CSS
+Simple menu page using HTML and CSS... only for desktop view and non responsive